Figuring Out The Instagram Shadowban

 "recent posts from #beautyblogger are currently hidden because the community has reported some content that may not meet instagram's community guidelines"

-So it's always best to check your tags before you post, here's a helpful graphic from Plannthat.com which includes some popular hashtags that are banned - but remember it doesn't include all of them so yes use it, but don't rely on it.
+So it's always best to check your tags before you post, here's a helpful graphic from Plannthat.com which includes some popular hashtags that are banned - but remember it doesn't include all of them so yes use it, but don't rely purely on it, you need to do a bit more research.

 So that's banned hashtags sussed, we're going to avoid them;